LomaxOnTheRun/Kaggle_Julia/blog/4_Second_hidden_layer.md

 showLabelCounts(trainLabels)
 ```

 There are 315 counts out of 4283 total trainining data points, which gives us a percentage of 7.35, which matches our plateau value.
-Let's keep assuming our theory is correct.
+This means our network has come to a saddle point, which only [gets worse the more complex our network gets](https://arxiv.org/abs/1406.2572).
+There are a few ways of minimising this problem (changing learning rates, momentum, etc.), but our network will hit a point where we'll need to deal with it directly, or it will get stuck on this plateau permanently.
+We'll see how to do this in the next post.

+###Full code

+The full script for this post can be found [here](/blog/Julia_4.py).